sanskrit/raw_etexts_english/blogs/manasataramgini/2015-03-23_lifting-the-veil-of-the-megafaunal-extinctions-south-american-native-ungulates.md

 +++
-title = "Lifting the veil of the megafaunal extinctions: South American nativexa0ungulates"
+title = "Lifting the veil of the megafaunal extinctions: South American native ungulates"

 +++
 Some memories are simultaneously pleasant and sad: One such is of the